A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Applications

 must also be convex, which by definition recovers the result for relative smoothness.
-Similarly, noting that $A-\lambda_{min}(A)\mathbb{I}\succeq0$ and applying a similar argument recovers the relative strong convexity result. \end{proof}
+Similarly, noting that $A-\lambda_{\mathrm{min}}(A)\mathbb{I}\succeq0$ and applying a similar argument recovers the relative strong convexity result. \end{proof}

-\begin{rem} Trace functions are convenient to use as kernel functions as finding an expression for the mirror descent iterates~\eqref{eqn:mirror-descent} reduces to solving a set of univariate equations.
-Specifically, assuming $\varphi(X)=\tr[h(X)]$ for some $h:\mathbb{R}\rightarrow\mathbb{R}$ then mirror descent iterates are of the form
+\begin{rem} Trace functions are convenient to use as kernel functions, as finding an expression for the mirror descent iterates~\eqref{eqn:mirror-descent} reduces to solving a set of univariate equations.
+Specifically, assuming $\varphi(X)=\tr[h(X)]$ for some function $h:\mathbb{R}\rightarrow\mathbb{R}$ which we want to act on the eigenvalues of a matrix, then mirror descent iterates are of the form